Cliff Ellis: High school

+Ellis began his coaching career in 1968 at Ruckel Junior High School in Niceville, Florida.
+The following year, he moved to Niceville High School as the head football and junior varsity basketball coach.
+He led his football team to an undefeated season in 1969.
+NHS's varsity coach Ron Shumate left after the 1969–70 season, but Ellis was passed over for the head coaching position because the Okaloosa County School District superintendent felt he was too young to for the job.
+After he was rejected for another head coaching job in the district (Choctawhatchee High School) in 1971, Ellis left Okaloosa County to become the head boy's basketball coach at Vanguard High School in Ocala, Florida.

 College

 Cumberland Junior College

-Ellis was head coach and Athletic Director at Cumberland University in Lebanon, Tennessee from 1972 to 1975.
+Ellis was head coach and athletic director at Cumberland University in Lebanon, Tennessee from 1972 to 1975.
 He won two TJCAA Championships and finished 4th nationally in the final 1973–74 regular season NJCAA poll.
-Ellis compiled a 78–12 record at Cumberland University.
+Ellis compiled a 78–12 record at Cumberland.
 The basketball playing surface in the Dallas Floyd Phoenix Arena at Cumberland was named in his honor on August 17, 2018.

 South Alabama

 Ellis was the head coach at the University of South Alabama from 1975 to 1984.
 He is the all-time winningest coach in South Alabama history with a 171–84 record during nine seasons.
 When Ellis became head coach, the administrators at South Alabama were thinking of dropping to NCAA Division II.
 Four years later, he had the Jaguars in the NCAA tournament and six seasons later, they were ranked in the nation's top 10.

 Ellis, who was also the athletic director during part of his tenure, led the Jaguars to three Sun Belt titles, two NCAA Tournament appearances, and two NITs.